 This guide attempts to critically examine the dominant narrative of women's suffrage in the United States by highlighting stories and historical activities often not discussed or cited in the literature with the goal of creating a more holistic and inclusive understanding of the women's suffrage movement.

-This research guide was originally compiled by Rachel Barnett.
 The UD community is welcome to suggest resources or any other information relevant to this guide by contacting email@example.com.